-It’s not essential to wait until spring to sell, agrees Celeste Hannah from Hamilton Parkers.
+It is not essential to wait until Spring to sell, agrees Celeste Hannah from Hamilton Parkers.
 “Most sellers wait until spring and then there is more supply and more competition,” she said.
 “Whereas over the Christmas season, there is less supply but still high demand.
 By selling your home over the Christmas season, you are more likely to achieve a better selling price than you would trying to sell against the flurry of stock in the spring market.

 “We have found that year on year we have improved with agreed sales figures in December,” said Laura Scott from Cooke & Co.
 “I am unsure if this is to do with investors in recent years trying to secure a bargain purchase, believing that anyone on the market at this festive time of year will be desperate to sell and more likely to accept an offer, but we have also seen a vast improvement with first time buyers agreeing sales too.”

 Tim Goodwin from Williams & Goodwin says it is never too close to Christmas.
 “Having sold property at 4:30pm on Christmas Eve before now, I have no hesitation in recommending that potential sellers should place their property on the market sooner rather than later,” he says.

 “I did have a viewing one year on December 20th, with completion due the next day.
 The sole purpose of the viewing was to measure the oven to ensure it was big enough to fit the turkey in, so make sure you take your tape measure to the butchers as well as the viewing if looking to complete before Christmas Day.”

 Are you thinking of buying or selling during the Christmas period to get ahead of the Stamp Duty deadline?
 Get in touch with your local Guild Member today.